Navid200/xDrip/docs/Receiver-or-tslim-and-xDrip.md

 <br/>

-\*    You can use xDrip and the Dexcom app if only one is collecting from the same transmitter.
-For example, you can use xDrip as a follower of the Dexcom app.
+\*    You can use both xDrip and the Dexcom app if only Dexcom app is collecting from the transmitter.
+In that case, you can set up xDrip to receive readings from the Dexcom app using the [Companion App feature](./CompanionApp.md).